 ‘It’s…it’s my son, Miles…’ David said.
 His head slumped forward, as if too heavy to hold up.
 His somber monotone voice informed his executive team, ‘they found him floating in the Hong Kong Harbor…’

-After delivering the news David cupped his forehead as he turned to walk towards a corner of the room, away from the group.
+After delivering the news David cupped his forehead as he moved towards a corner of the room, away from the group.

 Stunned silence followed.
 His colleagues remained as a gathered group.
 Their eyes darted between each other.
 Each one completely dumbfounded by the news.